 King Hall is the dining facility for the Brigade of Midshipmen.
 It is named in honor of Fleet Admiral Ernest J. King, Naval Academy Class of 1901, Chief of Naval Operations during WWII and one of only four men to hold the rank of Fleet Admiral.

-Optimum efficiency is the only thing that can prevent utter chaos when more than 4,000 people sit down at one time for dinner at 372 tables spread over a 55,000- square-foot area.
-Hot meals are served to all within five minutes, reflecting the efficiency that exists in King Hall, the midshipman dining hall at the United States Naval Academy.
-Statistics of the operation are impressive, from the capacity of automated food preparation equipment in the galley to the washing room which handles more than 40,000 pieces of silver, dishes and glassware for an average meal.
+Optimum efficiency is the only thing that can prevent utter chaos when more than 4,400 people sit down at one time for dinner at 392 tables spread over a 55,000- square-foot area.
+Hot meals are served to all within five minutes, reflecting the efficiency that exists in King Hall.
+The staff in the academy's Midshipmen Food Service Division plan, prepare and serve more than 13,500 meals per day.
+Statistics of the operation are impressive, from the capacity of the automated food preparation equipment in the galley to the scullery which handles more than 40,000 pieces of silver, dishes and glassware for an average meal.

 Typical Daily Menu

 Breakfast - The morning meal features eggs-to-order, a grain such as pancakes, waffles, or french toast, broiled bacon, broiled hash-brown potatoes, fresh fruit, more than eight varieties of ready-to-eat cereal, and freshly baked donuts, pastries or bagels.
 Steaming coffee and hot chocolate are also available.
 Each table is preset with orange juice and all the necessary condiments.

 Lunch - Lunch usually consists of a variety of sandwich-type entrees and a daily vegetable.
 The freshly made dessert is preset on center tables in conjunction with salad bars, protein bars (typically consisting of tuna, chicken, and quinoa), and bread bars.
 Condiments and dressings are set on each table.
 Hot soup is also available from fall to early spring.